code-distortion/backoff/README.md

 $callback = fn(…) => …; // do something here

 // the callback can accept these parameters:
-//   $e              - called 'e' - the exception that was thrown
+//   $e              - called '$e' - the exception that was thrown
-//   $exception      - called 'exception' - the exception that was thrown
+//   $exception      - called '$exception' - the exception that was thrown
-//   Throwable $e    - of type 'Throwable', or any particular exception type you'd like to catch
+//   Throwable $e    - of type 'Throwable', or any exception type you'd like to catch in particular
-//   $willRetry      - called 'willRetry' - true if a retry will be made, false if not
+//   $willRetry      - called '$willRetry' - true if a retry will be made, false if not
-//   $log            - called 'log' - the current AttemptLog object
 //   AttemptLog $log - of type 'AttemptLog' - the current AttemptLog object
+//   $log            - called '$log' - the current AttemptLog object
-//   $logs           - called 'logs' - an array of AttemptLog objects
+//   $logs           - called '$logs' - an array of AttemptLog objects

 Backoff::exponential(1)
     ->exceptionCallback($callback) // <<<
     ->attempt($action);
 ```

+> ***Note:*** You can specify different callbacks for different types of exceptions by calling this method multiple times.
+Just specify the desired type-hint for the exception parameter.
+>
+> Callbacks that match the exception type will be called.